-You can think of a hotspot as an asynchronous box presenting its informative content only on demand.
+You can think of a hotspot as an asynchronous box presenting its informative content on demand.

-In order to acclimatize new users with your UI, for example, you can attract attention to specific elements with a series of pulsing hotspots.
+For example, to acclimatize new users with your UI, you can attract attention to specific elements with a series of pulsing hotspots.

-They can be definitive, explanatory, or even humorous, and utilized to remove subtly guesswork from any user experience.
+They can be definitive, explanatory, or even humorous and utilized to remove the guesswork from any user experience subtly.

-On the other hand, guides are dynamic onboarding flows playing interactive parts within user experience.
-They educate users on-the-go, thereby serving users the resources they need to resolve their own questions.
+On the other hand, guides are dynamic onboarding flows playing interactive parts within the user experience.
+They educate users on the go, thereby serving users the resources they need to resolve their questions.

 Compared to the asynchronous hotspots, guides are in motion.
 In other words, once a guide is started, the user should finish or drop this flow.

-With guides, you can create product tours and respectively show your users where the most important features are.
-In this use case, main purpose can be defined as making users understand lay of the land.
+With guides, you can create product tours and show your users the most important features.
+In this use case, the primary purpose can be defined as making users understand the lay of the land.

-You can also guide people concurrently with the help of successive, action-driven steps, in order for them to achieve a specific goal.
+You can also guide people concurrently with the help of successive, action-driven steps for them to achieve a specific goal.